oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 }
 ```

-Now that we have the user table with the necessary fields, we'll need to edit the `seed_script.ts` file.
+Now that we have the user table with the necessary fields, we'll need to edit the `prisma/seed_script.ts` file.
 In this workshop, we'll design our SCIM server code to be extensible for supporting multiple separate organizations.
 Provisioning multiple separate orgs accommodates your customers who may be using different identity providers with different SCIM clients.
 By giving each organization its own endpoint and API token, we ensure that no org can accidentally update or overwrite another org's users.

-Let's update the users in `seed.ts`.
+Let's update the users in `seed_script.ts`.
 We'll also need to hardcode `externalId` and `active` for both users.
 Note that `externalId`  is a unique identifier issued by the provisioning client, and must be stored in the SCIM server.
 The `externalId` is also considered stable because a user's name and email address can change, but its identifier in the SCIM client cannot.
 Along with the `active` attribute, `externalId` is not a SCIM protocol core attribute, but Okta's scim implementation expects it.
 The [Okta SCIM Docs](https://developer.okta.com/docs/guides/scim-provisioning-integration-prepare/main/#basic-user-schema) tell us that this unique identifier is the user's global id (GUID).

 We'll also give each org an `apikey` set to a random string.
 Using a different key for each org helps our code ensure that no client can accidentally view or edit users belonging to another.